slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Politics is not the art of the possible.
 It consists in choosing between the disastrous and the unpalatable."
 -- John Kenneth Galbraith [1908]*

-> *"A right is not what someone gives you; it’s what no one can take from you."
--- Ramsey Clark [1927]*

 > *"Politics is the art of making your selfish desires seem like national interest."
 -- Thomas Sowell [1930]*